aaronevers/indi-fcgi/readme.txt

     to specify the indiserver location and port.
 Use +host=host[:port] to specify the indiserver (-p 17624 specifies the fcgi port and must match the port number used in 10-fastcgi.conf).
+    Indi.fcgi options are denoted with a '+' character instead of the more typical '-' character in order to distinguish them from arguments to spawn-fcgi.
     LD_LIBRARY_PATH must contain the path to the Qt4 shared object libraries.

     If the webserver and indi.fcgi are configured and launched as